Degree Tracker - For Students

 Degree Tracker FAQ

-The Emory Degree Tracker is an academic advisement tool, which allows Undergraduate students, advisors and administrators the ability to monitor individual progress towards the fulfillment of major, minor and concentration requirements.
-This will better position Emory Undergraduate students to realize a successful advisement engagement and clearer pathway to on-time completion.
+The Emory Degree Tracker is an academic advisement tool, which allows students, advisors, and administrators the ability to monitor individual progress towards fulfillment of major, minor, concentration, and certificate requirements.
+This will better position Emory students to realize a successful advisement engagement and a clearer pathway to on-time completion.

 I’m glad you asked!
 You may access the Emory Degree tracker by logging into Opus and following the directions in the Student Self-Service guide.